emedware/vue-golden-layout/README.md

 ## Slots

-A default content to render all routes can be provided as the `route` slot template - with or without scope : if a scope is queried, it will be the route object
+A default content to render all routes can be provided as the `route` slot template - with or without scope : if a scope is queried, it will be the route object.
-If this content is provided, it should contain a `<main />` tag that will be filled with the loaded component.
+If this content is provided, it should contain a `<main />` tag that will be filled with the loaded route component.

 Note: the provided template will be ignored when maximised/popped-out.

 ## Properties
-### titler
+### `titler`

-Allows you to specify a function that takes a route object in parameter and gives the string that will be used as tab title.
+Allows to specify a function that takes a route object in parameter and gives the string that will be used as tab title.
 If none is specified, the default is to take `$route.meta.title` - this means that routes have to be defined with a title in their meta-data.

-### empty-route
+### `empty-route`

 Specify the URL to use when the user closes all the tabs (`"/"` by default)